DallanQ/race_for_the_galaxy/QA.md

 > Should the VP count be adjusted each turn to ensure it matches the card values, considering that variances occur when exchanging goods for VPs?

-No, you only take VP chips for VPs earned via consume powers.
+No it shouldn't, you only take VP chips for VPs earned via consume powers.
 For the intrinsic value of the cards, just add them up at the end.
 Note that this will fiddle with the game length.

 > How many goods may be consumed on the consume phase?